 Following the by-elections, the US announces it will send an ambassador to Burma, set up an office of the US Agency for International Development and support UN development programs.
 Further easing of sanctions follow, including a suspension of restrictions on US investment in Burma and the relaxation of a ban on imports of Burmese goods into the US.

 Suu Kyi travels to Thailand to address the World Economic Forum on East Asia at the end of May.
 It is the first time she has left Burma in 24 years.
 Many other trips overseas follow.

 In June, during a 17-day tour of Europe, she delivers her long-delayed lecture for the 1991 Nobel Peace Prize at a ceremony in Oslo.
 She is presented Amnesty International's Ambassador of Conscience Award, the organisation's highest honour, while in Dublin, Ireland, and addresses both houses of the British Parliament while in the United Kingdom.

 On a visit to the United States in September she receives the Congressional Gold Medal bestowed on her in 2008 and meets privately with US President Barack Obama.
 In October 2013 while on a trip to Europe she collects the Sakharov Prize awarded to her in 1990.

 Suu Kyi is feted wherever she travels, by world leaders and ordinary people alike.

 2013 - The NLD holds its first-ever party congress at the start of March.
-Suu Kyi is reelected party leader and the executive committee is expanded from seven members to 15.
-The party aims to bring in new faces and ideas in preparation for Burma's 2015 general election.
+Suu Kyi is reelected party leader.

 European Union sanctions on Burma are permanently lifted in April, except for the arms embargo.
 A ban on the granting of US visas to most Burmese military and government officials is lifted by the US at the start of May.